Have you ever considered a mindful transition (for students and staff) as small groups are pulled out of the general classroom?

 I have found that this moment is not only beneficial for the students, but for myself as well!
 I used to use this minute to get my papers in order and make sure I had pencils on the table.
 However, I recently started participating with the students and noticed a profound effect.
 As a teacher, we are always running from one place to another.
 Taking time to slow down, stop and breathe has made ME a more focused and attentive teacher.

-They say, if you don’t have a minute to meditate, take five.
+They say, if you don’t have a minute for mindfulness, take five.
 I think the same is true with running small groups.
-The time taken to settle in and transition with purposeful breath makes a huge impact.
+The time taken to settle in and transition with purposeful breath can make a huge impact.

 Have you used child’s pose as a transition?
 How do you help your students arrive to small group?
 Leave a comment!